 The initiative was launched in early 2017 thanks to a generous gift from David T. Zussman, A53, J80P, and his family through the Zussman Fund for Social and Emotional Learning.
 In addition, The Omidyar Group has provided Tisch College with a $15,000 planning grant to create a 5-year strategic business plan for the initiative, with the goal of maintaining an evolving and financially sustainable program.

 The SEL-CE initiative is led by Associate Director Deborah Donahue-Keegan, who is a Lecturer in the Tufts Department of Education.
-Peter Levine, Tisch College Associate Dean for Research, oversees the work of the initiative.
+Peter Levine, Tisch College Associate Dean of Academic Affairs, oversees the work of the initiative.